D-32/DMPasscode/README.md

 it, simply add the following line to your Podfile:

     pod "DMPasscode"
-If you're not using CocoaPods you'll find the source code files inside `Pod/Classes` and the localization files inside `Pod/Assets`.
+If you're not using CocoaPods you'll find the source code files inside `Pod/Classes`.
+You'll also have to add the `DMPasscode.bundle` to your project.

 ## Usage